 An introduction to the science of winemaking, including grape maturation, harvesting, fermentation, wine development, blending, filtration and preparation for bottling.
 Students learn the winemaking options available to create different wine styles.
+Transfers to CSU only

 Supervised practical work experience.
 Intended to help the student integrate classroom study with on-the-job training in the wine industry.
 Student must meet with the Program Coordinator before enrolling.
 Transfers to CSU only